qtotuan/qtotuan.github.io/_posts/2017-09-23-factories.markdown

 ***********

-When should you even consider using classes over factory functions?
+When should you consider using classes over factory functions?

 Honestly this question is hard to answer and there are many discussions.
 Check out [this one][eric-elliott] for example.